Chorus/DynamicsDocs/docs/Overview/Welcome.md

  <img src ="/img/whatfix2.png " width="600"/>

-4. Refresh Autism Care and click 'Self Help'
+4. Refresh Autism Care and click the lightbulb icon on the right side of the screen.

  <img src ="/img/whatfix3.png " width="600"/>